The cost of going the extra mile: HMRC mileage rates for 2022

 Want to learn more about claiming business travel expenses?
 Let us show you how it works.

 What is HMRC's mileage allowance?

 The car allowance mileage rates enable employees to claim back vehicle expenses when they are driven for the purpose of the business.
 In theory, this rebate goes beyond the cost of petrol – towards covering road tax, insurance and weathering for example.
 But calculating the individual tyre wear and tear on every single vehicle is simply unrealistic, especially for growing teams.

-The HMRC works with standardised pence per mile expenses instead, known as ‘Mileage Approved Payments’ (MAPs).
+HMRC works with standardised pence per mile expenses instead, known as ‘Mileage Allowance Payments’ (MAPs).
 This business mileage deduction applies to any employee that operates their vehicle for business use.

 The purpose of the reimbursement is to align with current business tax regulations.